fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.5.0 Add `MudExObjectEdit` `MudExObjectEditForm` `MudExObjectEditDialog` and `MudExCollectionEditor`
+ - 1.4.6 Registered Localizer is no longer a requirement
+ - 1.4.0 Add New Component `MudExEnumSelect`
  - 1.2.8 Add New Component `MudExChipSelect`
  - 1.2.6 Add New Animationtypes for dialog or manual using
  - 1.2.4 Add Components `MudExFileDisplay` `MudExFileDisplayZip` and `MudExFileDisplayDialog`